Archbishop's warning over economic 'depression'

 "I would argue that what we are in at the moment is not a recession but essentially some kind of depression," he added.

-"It therefore takes something very, very major to get us out of it, in the same way as it took something very major to get us into it."'No horns or tails'
+"It therefore takes something very, very major to get us out of it, in the same way as it took something very major to get us into it."

 The Archbishop said no-one had all the answers to dealing with the crisis, but a key move to rebuild confidence would be making sure people could no longer "drift" into senior banking positions.